 Expert interviews on user onboarding

-We dedicated the entire first season of our podcast, Better Done Than Perfect, to use onboarding.
+There's an entire season of our podcast, Better Done Than Perfect, dedicated to user onboarding.
 Here's the list of episodes on the topic:

 - Value Paths & Fireballs with Samuel Hulick